AWARE Trust Lion BTB Project

 NB.
 GNP is a malaria area and anti-malarials and mosquito repellents are critical!

-Project Travel Highlights: Parks lodge in Gonarezhou
+Project Travel Nearby: Parks lodge in Gonarezhou

 Gonarezhou (place of the elephants) is as famous for its remoteness as it is for its rugged and timeless natural beauty.
 The Chilojo Cliffs on the Runde River are exceptionally beautiful.